 The initial stage of formation for Passionist life and ministry is the Pre-Novitiate.
 It is a time of sharing life in a Passionist community, participating in all aspects of that community.
-Currently, the Pre-Novitiate experience is conducted in collaboration with our Passionist brothers from Holy Cross Province at Holy Name Retreat in Houston, Texas.
+The Pre-Novitiate experience is located at our Passionist community of Saint Ann’s in Scranton, PA.
 Candidates participate in the daily prayer life of the community, engage in ministry in the local area, and take classes that will prepare them for later theological formation.
 They learn about Passionist life through the input of formation directors, and they continue to discern their vocation under the guidance of a spiritual director.

 If a candidate has not finished college, he may pursue an undergraduate degree at the local Catholic university as part of his Pre-Novitiate experience.
 If he has completed his undergraduate studies, he takes further courses in philosophy and theology that are prerequisites for graduate studies in theology.